laurenpowell/tic_tac_toe/README.md

     - After installing, go to system variables and add java to the path.
     - To make sure it is working properly, open the command prompt and type javea -version.
-  - From the command prompt, go into the source directory of tic_tac_toe/src/main/java/edu/jsu/mcis/ and type javac TicTacToe.java and then next type java TicTacToe,
+  - From the command prompt, go into the source directory of tic_tac_toe/src/main/java/edu/jsu/mcis/ and type javac TicTacToe.java and then next type java TicTacToe.
   - Now you can play the game.

  ### Usage ###